foreseecode/foresee-sdk-android-samples/AdobeExtensionSample/readme.md

 ## Installing
 1. In the Adobe Launch dashboard, create a new Property for Mobile platform.
 2. Find and install the ForeSee SDK from the extension category.
-In the Configuration page, you can choose to enable `Debug Logging` and `Skip Pooling Check`
+In the Configuration page, you can choose to enable `Debug Logging` and `Skip Pooling Check`<br/>
      ![Configuration](https://raw.githubusercontent.com/foreseecode/foresee-sdk-android-samples/MOBILSDK-2750/AdobeExtensionSample/docresources/configuration.png)
 3. Create a Rule
     Set the rule to trigger the ForeSee extension's Action: `ForeSee - Check Eligibility`.
 This will allow ForeSee SDK to check if the user is eligible for a survey.
-As below:
+As below:<br/>
     ![Rule](https://raw.githubusercontent.com/foreseecode/foresee-sdk-android-samples/MOBILSDK-2750/AdobeExtensionSample/docresources/rule.png)
 4. Create an Environment.
 5. In Publishing, create a Library.